TormStorm/jagex-launcher-linux/README.md

 > After clicking install the window will appear to freeze, this is expected and it should finish within a couple of minutes<br>

 1. Get the requirements from the links above and open Lutris<br>
-2. In the bottom left under `Runners` click on `Wine` and choose `Manage Versions`<br>
-3. Install the latest `lutris-GE-Proton` version<br>
-4. Click `Configure` and make sure it is set as the default under `Wine version`
-5. Click the `+` in the top left corner of Lutris and select `Install from a local install script`<br>
+2. Click the `+` in the top left corner of Lutris and select `Install from a local install script`<br>
-6. Follow the on screen instructions leaving the installation directory as default
+3. Follow the on screen instructions leaving the installation directory as default

 ### Steam Deck